Salesforce Student Success Hub for Higher Ed, a Milestone in Student Management

 Use templates to create plans, scale across onboarding programs and send text messages for deadline reminders

-Thanks to Salesforce Advisor Link, the same message can be sent to various students who meet the right criteria, meaning advisors can create mass actions and monitoring tasks or tasks for students, saving valuable time and ensuring that students are clear on the next steps and plans for success.
+Thanks to Student Success Hub for K-12, the same message can be sent to various students who meet the right criteria, meaning advisors can create mass actions and monitoring tasks or tasks for students, saving valuable time and ensuring that students are clear on the next steps and plans for success.

 Most universities have numerous systems: ERP, SIS, LMS, etc., and this is not going to replace them because they each have their role, but what is needed is an umbrella system whereby students, teachers, tutors and campus staff can work to build the single student vision from the time they start their studies through to when they end.
 And this umbrella is definitely Salesforce using the HEDA data model and SAL functionality.